moge233/tic-tac-toe/README.md

 # tic-tac-toe
-A dumb, simple two-player mini game of tic-tac-toe.
+A simple two-player mini game of tic-tac-toe.